KilianKegel/FatherlessAmerica/README.md

 conference with his daughter.
 "We're here to look forward and try to create a relationship.
 You can't wave a magic wand and have a storybook life.^4^

-Governor Sundlun’s unstorybook story, though a bit more public than most, has become increasingly common.
+Governor Sundlun's unstorybook story, though a bit more public than most, has become increasingly common.
 It is a story unfolding in countless courtrooms, lawyers' suites, and welfare offices across the nation.
 Like the Fatherlessness governor, more and more men are fathering